oasoobi/noteblockplus/readme-en.md

 [Download the latest version](https://github.com/oasoobi/noteblockplus/releases/latest/download/noteblockplus.mcpack)

 ## Caution:
-When creating a world, the Beta API must be enabled before adding the add-on.
+When creating a world, the Beta APIs must be enabled before adding the add-on.
 Holiday Creator Futures must be enabled as well.
 ## How to use:

 Take a note stick from your creative inventory.